External otitis; otitis externa

 How is swimmer’s ear treated?

-Early or mild swimmer’s ear can often be treated with a few drops of white vinegar placed in both ears provided that the ear drums are normal and intact.
+Early or mild swimmer’s ear can sometimes be treated with a few drops of white vinegar placed in both ears provided that the ear drums are normal and intact.
 Put the vinegar in one ear and leave it for about five minutes before turning that ear down in order to drain the vinegar solution.
 Repeat this twice a day for three days.
+Some doctors recommend a similar solution using rubbing alcohol and white vinegar.

 How can swimmer’s ear be prevented?